Domo (NASDAQ:DOMO) Releases FY 2023 Earnings Guidance

 Domo (NASDAQ:DOMO – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $-1.530-$-1.430 for the period, compared to the Thomson Reuters consensus estimate of $-1.050.
 The company issued revenue guidance of $314 million-$319 million, compared to the consensus revenue estimate of $303.69 million.Domo also updated its Q1 2023 guidance to $-0.420-$-0.380 EPS.

-Several equities research analysts have issued reports on the stock.
-Cowen lowered their price target on shares of Domo from $100.00 to $85.00 in a report on Monday.
-Zacks Investment Research raised shares of Domo from a sell rating to a hold rating in a report on Wednesday, February 2nd.
-Finally, Needham & Company LLC reaffirmed a buy rating and issued a $110.00 target price on shares of Domo in a report on Friday, December 3rd.
-One investment analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
-According to MarketBeat, Domo presently has a consensus rating of Buy and an average price target of $96.40.
+A number of research firms recently commented on DOMO.
+Cowen decreased their target price on Domo from $100.00 to $85.00 in a report on Monday, February 28th.
+Needham & Company LLC reiterated a buy rating and set a $110.00 price target on shares of Domo in a research report on Friday, December 3rd.
+Zacks Investment Research upgraded Domo from a sell rating to a hold rating in a research report on Wednesday, February 2nd.
+Morgan Stanley reduced their price target on Domo from $98.00 to $90.00 and set an overweight rating for the company in a research report on Wednesday, March 2nd.
+Finally, JMP Securities reduced their price target on Domo from $106.00 to $88.00 and set a market outperform rating for the company in a research report on Wednesday, March 2nd.
+One investment analyst has rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+According to data from MarketBeat, the company currently has a consensus rating of Buy and an average target price of $92.60.

-In other Domo news, EVP Catherine Wong sold 5,104 shares of the stock in a transaction dated Wednesday, December 22nd.
-The shares were sold at an average price of $51.16, for a total transaction of $261,120.64.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-14.35% of the stock is owned by corporate insiders.
+In other news, EVP Catherine Wong sold 5,104 shares of the business’s stock in a transaction that occurred on Wednesday, December 22nd.
+The stock was sold at an average price of $51.16, for a total value of $261,120.64.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+14.35% of the stock is owned by insiders.

-Large investors have recently modified their holdings of the business.
-BlackRock Inc. lifted its position in Domo by 2.6% during the 4th quarter.
-BlackRock Inc. now owns 2,042,637 shares of the company’s stock valued at $101,314,000 after purchasing an additional 51,560 shares during the period.
-Morgan Stanley lifted its position in Domo by 21.7% during the 2nd quarter.
-Morgan Stanley now owns 842,151 shares of the company’s stock valued at $68,071,000 after purchasing an additional 149,976 shares during the period.
-State Street Corp lifted its position in Domo by 2.3% during the 4th quarter.
-State Street Corp now owns 633,523 shares of the company’s stock valued at $31,423,000 after purchasing an additional 14,160 shares during the period.
-Geode Capital Management LLC lifted its position in Domo by 1.6% during the 4th quarter.
-Geode Capital Management LLC now owns 548,819 shares of the company’s stock valued at $27,221,000 after purchasing an additional 8,714 shares during the period.
-Finally, Goldman Sachs Group Inc. lifted its position in Domo by 26.1% during the 4th quarter.
-Goldman Sachs Group Inc. now owns 336,624 shares of the company’s stock valued at $16,697,000 after purchasing an additional 69,678 shares during the period.
-72.89% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors have recently bought and sold shares of the company.
+Morgan Stanley increased its position in shares of Domo by 21.7% during the second quarter.
+Morgan Stanley now owns 842,151 shares of the company’s stock worth $68,071,000 after purchasing an additional 149,976 shares in the last quarter.
+Millennium Management LLC increased its position in shares of Domo by 107.1% during the fourth quarter.
+Millennium Management LLC now owns 288,452 shares of the company’s stock worth $14,307,000 after purchasing an additional 149,141 shares in the last quarter.
+Goldman Sachs Group Inc. increased its position in shares of Domo by 26.1% during the fourth quarter.
+Goldman Sachs Group Inc. now owns 336,624 shares of the company’s stock worth $16,697,000 after purchasing an additional 69,678 shares in the last quarter.
+D. E. Shaw & Co.
+Inc. increased its position in shares of Domo by 135.2% during the fourth quarter.
+D. E. Shaw & Co.
+Inc. now owns 100,525 shares of the company’s stock worth $4,986,000 after purchasing an additional 57,785 shares in the last quarter.
+Finally, BlackRock Inc. increased its position in shares of Domo by 2.6% during the fourth quarter.
+BlackRock Inc. now owns 2,042,637 shares of the company’s stock worth $101,314,000 after purchasing an additional 51,560 shares in the last quarter.
+Institutional investors and hedge funds own 72.89% of the company’s stock.

 About Domo (Get Rating)